 As a student, you most likely know that buying a ready-made exam answer or letting your wise cousin or your helpful roommate solve your exam paper for you is against the rules.

 But in other situations, it can actually be a little tricky to avoid being guilty of exam cheating.
 Did you know, for example, that it is cheating, if you use other people's texts and theories without source references?

 Below you can see 4 categories of exam cheating:

-It is not permitted to be in contact with others outside the 'exam room'.
+It is not permitted to be in contact with others outside the 'exam room' - whether it takes part in a physical location or online.
 In other words, it is cheating if you send or receive an email or a message during a written location test – no matter the content of the message.
 In addition, you cannot communicate by text message or in any other way on your phone or computer.

 Fun fact: Did you know that you are welcome to invite your family or friends to an oral online exam, as long as you do not communicate with them and you inform your teacher in advance.